Coronavirus and Meetings

 to see Northstar Meetings Group’s comprehensive and continuing coverage of how coronavirus is affecting meetings.

-Issuing admission refunds can be tricky business even during normal times, but amidst a global pandemic the issue has become a common and complicated challenge for event planners.
+Issuing admission refunds can be tricky business even during normal times, but the issue has become a common and complicated challenge for event planners during the pandemic.

-As the number of meetings affected by COVID-19 restrictions continues to grow, event planners are finding that there is no one-size-fits-all solution for issuing refunds and rethinking pricing.
+As planners work to reschedule meetings, many are finding that there is no one-size-fits-all solution for issuing refunds and rethinking pricing.
 Below are some solutions organizers are implementing.

 A Menu of Options

 Establishing the right approach will depend on a variety of factors, notes Gregg Talley, president and CEO of the Talley Management Group.
-The company, which provides full-service event planning and consulting services to more than 20 associations, has been helping a number of its clients navigate event rescheduling and refunds due to COVID-19.
+The company, which provides full-service event planning and consulting services to more than 20 associations, has been helping a number of its clients navigate rescheduling and refund tasks.

 "It's so hard to generalize on this topic because each event, each organization and frankly, each audience is so different and unique," said Talley.
 "You have to have the discussion of who are we, who is our audience, what is our relationship with them and what do we want it to be?
 It's every variation under the sun based on those factors."

-The best course of action for many organizations might be to offer a variety of options from which registrants can choose.
-Doing so can help keep attendees happy and allow organizations to hold onto some of the registration funds, rather than simply issuing a blanket refund to everyone.
+The best course of action for many organizations might be to offer a variety of options to registrants.
+Doing so can help keep attendees happy and allow organizations to hold on to some of the registration funds, rather than simply issuing a blanket refund to everyone.

-According to Gregg, it is especially important that event organizers adopt a flexible refund policy now as many businesses are facing cutbacks, unemployment and furloughs continue to rise and travel restrictions remain uncertain – all factors which could keep registrants from attending.
+According to Gregg, it is especially important to adopt a flexible refund policy as many businesses are facing cutbacks, unemployment and furloughs remain high, and gathering restrictions continue to change — all factors that could keep registrants from attending.

 One of the most popular options amongst event planners is to allow guests to roll over their registration to next year's meeting.
-MPI offered this as one of many options for its WEC event, allowing guests to apply the registration fee to WEC 2021 or its 2021 European Meetings & Events Conference.
+MPI offered this choice, allowing guests to apply the 2020 registration fee to WEC 2021, which is scheduled to take place in Las Vegas, or its 2021 European Meetings & Events Conference.

-The Society of Government Meeting Professionals did the same after cancelling its National Education Conference, which was scheduled to take place May 19-21 in St. Louis.
-Registrants have the option to transfer their registration to next year's NEC, May 18-20, 2021.
-A virtual event is also being organized.
+The Society of Government Meeting Professionals did the same after cancelling its National Education Conference, which was scheduled to take place May 19-21 this year in St. Louis.
+Registrants had the option to receive a full refund or transfer their registration to next year's NEC, scheduled for May 18-20.

 Redirecting Fees to Other Benefits

-Another option is to allow attendees to apply the registration fee to other things.
-This may include online courses or certificates offered by the association, or the option to extend membership for a certain amount of time.
+Another option is to allow attendees to apply the registration fee to other association offerings.
+This could include online courses or certificates programs, or the extension of their membership for a certain amount of time.

 "We'll let them use that investment on anything we have to offer, whether that's a membership extension, anything from our MPI Academy or another event." said Gregg.
 "What we wanted to do is to be flexible with everyone and say, 'Here's all the different options and if you still don't want to do that and invest in these other ways, then we'll refund your money.'"